arindammannawork/socialhood/LEARN.md

 - **MySQL**: The database management system used to store and retrieve data.

-## How Minglr Works
+## How Social Hood Works

-Minglr provides several key features, including user registration, profile management, news feeds, post creation, private messaging, and more.
+Social Hood provides several key features, including user registration, profile management, news feeds, post creation, private messaging, and more.
 To better understand how these features are implemented, consider exploring the following components:

 - **User Authentication**: Check the code for user registration and login in the `/db/validation.php` directory.